TRIQS/nda/doc/ex1.md

 > A(3, 2) = 9
 > ```

-@subsection ex1_p5 Assigning to an array
+@section ex1_p5 Assigning to an array

 It is straightforward to assign a scalar or another array to an existing array: